Dana94/2019-website/blog/2020-06-26-middleware-in-redux.md

 import { createStore, applyMiddleware } from 'redux';
 ```

-This next snippet based off the [Redux docs](https://redux.js.org/advanced/middleware/#the-final-approach) since it's the most common use for middleware.
+This next snippet is from the [Redux docs](https://redux.js.org/advanced/middleware/#the-final-approach) since it's a good example.
 This needs to be declared before creating the store.

 ```js
 const logger = store => {